Probate Q&A Series How do I petition the North Carolina Superior Court clerk for reimbursement of legal fees from estate assets?

 • Compare requested rates to prevailing market rates.

-• Serve notice by certified mail to create proof of service.
+• Serve notice as required by the clerk or applicable rules and keep proof of service.

 • Respond promptly to any objections or requests for more information.